Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="QandA_question">

-Q: I don't understand how `scanf` can "put back" characters and read them again later.
+<span class="ques"></span> I don't understand how `scanf` can "put back" characters and read them again later.

 </div>
 <div class="QandA_answer">

-A: As it turns out, programs don't read user input as it is typed.
+<span class="ans"></span> As it turns out, programs don't read user input as it is typed.
 Instead input is stored in a hidden buffer, to which `scanf` has access.
 It's easy for `scanf` to put characters back into the buffer for subsequent reading.
 Chapter 22 discusses input buffering in more detail.

 </div>